-No matter the stage of life you’re in, you could find yourself needing a boost to your pocketbook.
-Personal loans are a common way to get the money you need.
-But it’s only one potential source of financing available to you.
-From credit cards to installment loans, you’ll find plenty of alternatives to a personal loan.
+Personal loans are only one potential source of financing available.
+From credit cards to installment loans, you’ll find plenty of alternatives to personal loans.

 Top 7 alternatives to personal loans

-- Best if you’re looking for terms like a personal loan’s.
+- Best if you’re looking for terms like a personal loan.

 You’ll usually need to meet the same requirements as a personal loan to qualify.
 Many lenders also charge an annual fee while your line carries an outstanding balance.
 Despite this, lines of credit can give borrowers more flexibility than term loans, offering you the independence to borrow as you see fit.

 - Best for when you need more options to pay.

 Credit cards are a go-to option for many people.
 That’s often because they come with revolving credit limits and the ability to make minimum payments against interest.
 The APR you’re offered tends to be higher than what you’d receive from a personal loan, but the variety of card types and perks — like travel rewards or cash back — keeps your options wide open.

 Although you can find personal loans for those with bad credit, it could be easier to apply for a secured credit card.
 These cards are designed to help you build or rebuild your credit over time, offering upgrades to an unsecured card or easier access to stronger loan options as your needs change.